anybass/HiPS/README.md

   - Level, Heading, Page

 ## Steps for the Reproduction of the Experiments
+Note: We are currently updating this part of the code with the new LLM-Refined PageParser experiments, stay tuned!
 ### TOC-based PageParser and LLM-Refined PageParser
 1. Make sure you have poppler-utils installed, including [pdftohtml](https://manpages.debian.org/testing/poppler-utils/pdftohtml.1.en.html)
 2. [pdftoxml.py](./toc-based-page-parser/pdftoxml.py)